analysiscenter/batchflow/docs/index.rst

 * tqdm
 * matplotlib

-Some BatchFlow modules also depends on other optional packages:
+Some BatchFlow modules also depend on other mandatory packages:

 * pandas and multiprocess for ``batchflow.research``
 * torch for ``batchflow.models.torch``